-We use 'Zones of Regulation' to talk to pupils about their emotional regulation.
+We also use 'Zones of Regulation' to talk to pupils about their emotional regulation and to express themselves emotionally on an ongoing basis.
 We differentiate our approach for pupils who are emotionally dysregulated.
 (See Appreciating Difference)

 Forgiveness

 We see forgiveness as a central, key value.
 We see it as one of the hardest values to live by and one of the most critical if we are to learn from our mistakes and move forward together.
 Forgiveness is intrinsic to the restorative process and a core value for the school, explored deeply through collective worship.
 (See Restorative)